lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                          <-   error   <-
   3   validate KEM certificate

-                 proceed as shown in Figure 4 above
+                 proceed as shown in the Figure before
 ~~~
 {: #KEM-Flow3 title='Message Flow when the PKI entity does not know that the PKI management entity uses a KEM key pair' artwork-align="left"}